Decision Lineage Protocol

 19 Primitives

 The irreducible vocabulary of governance.
 Every primitive maps to a distinct semantic function.
-No fewer than 19 is sufficient; no more than 19 is necessary.
+Fewer than 19 is insufficient; more than 19 is redundant.

 10 Behavioral Invariants